totalspectrum/spin2cpp/doc/basic.md

 ### SINGLE

 Single precision floating point data type.
 By default this is an IEEE 32 bit single precision float, but compiler options may change this (for example to a 16.16 fixed point number).

+### SIZEOF

+Returns the size of a variable or type, in bytes.
+Note that for strings this is not the length of the string, but rather the size of the string descriptor (pointer).

 ### SPACE$